TGSAI/mdio-python/README.md

 [install_pip]: https://mdio-python.readthedocs.io/en/latest/installation.html#using-pip-and-virtualenv
 [install_conda]: https://mdio-python.readthedocs.io/en/latest/installation.html#using-conda

+> 🎉 MDIO v1 is out.
+Ingestion and export for SEG-Y is fully functional with templates!
+However, there may still
+> be minor issues.
+Please report any issues you encounter.

+> 🚧👷🏻 We are actively working on updating the documentation and adding missing features to v1 release.
+Please
+> check back later for more updates!

 **_"MDIO"_** is a library to work with large multidimensional energy datasets.
 The primary motivation behind **MDIO** is to represent multidimensional time series data in a format that makes it easier to use in resource assessment,